Putting Together Your Down Payment

 Guaranteed by the Department of Veterans Affairs, a VA loan qualifies service people and veterans.
 This particular loan requires no down payment, has mimimal closing costs, and offers a competitive rate of interest.
 Although the mortgages don't originate from the VA, the department certifies applicants by issuing eligibility certificates.

 You can fund a down payment using a second mortgage that closes with the first.
 Generally the piggyback loan is for 10 percent of the purchase price, while the first mortgage finances 80 percent.
 Rather than the traditional 20 percent down payment, the buyer just has to cover the remaining 10 percent.

 - Carry-Back loans

-Need to talk about down payment options?
-Give us a call: 248-644-1200.
+Want to discuss down payment options?
+Call us at 248-644-1200.